 Patients will administer a drop of RP101 to the front of the eye, at most twice a day, whereby the IntelliGel drug delivery system will control the release of estrogen.
 As with RP501, the IntelliGel vehicle behaves like water at room temperature, but forms a gel upon contact with the front of the eye.
 By remaining on the front of the eye for a prolonged period, estrogen is allowed to act and increase production of tear fluid, thus stabilizing the tear film and reducing symptoms of dry eye.

 Dry Eye Disease

 Sufferers of dry eye experience dryness, pain, stinging, burning, redness, itchiness, blurred vision, mucus discharge and general discomfort in the front of the eye – impairing people in basic daily functions such as reading, operating machinery and driving an automobile.
-In its severest form it is even debilitating.
+In its severest form, it is even debilitating.
 If not treated, some cases of dry eye can lead to damage of the ocular surface and even potential blindness.

-DED is caused by many factors including inflammation, dysfunction of glands & cells in and around the eye.
+DED is caused by many factors including inflammation, hormonal changes, dysfunction of glands & cells in and around the eye.
 Ageing, contact lens use and dry environments can increase the risk of obtaining DED.
 Patients are forced to used standard over-the-counter eye drops or a combination of other drugs and surgery to try to alleviate their symptoms with the hope of finding any type of effect.
 There is currently no product on the market today that addresses the root cause of DED.